Skip to main content

 What Is a Joint Venture Agreement (UK)?

 Joint ventures are widely used across industry sectors in the United Kingdom, from technology development and manufacturing to real estate, energy, and construction.
 They allow businesses to combine complementary skills, share financial risk, access new markets, and execute projects that might be beyond the reach of either party acting alone.
-The joint venture agreement sets out the commercial and legal framework governing the collaboration, ensuring that both parties understand their rights, obligations, and remedies from the outset.
+The joint venture agreement sets out the commercial and legal framework governing the collaboration, confirming that both parties understand their rights, obligations, and remedies from the outset.

 In England and Wales, joint ventures are regulated by the general law of contract, the Companies Act 2006 (where the venture is structured as a company), and the Partnership Act 1890 (which can apply inadvertently if the arrangement is not structured carefully).
 The Competition Act 1998 also applies where the parties are competitors, regulating anti-competitive conduct including price-fixing, market-sharing, and other restrictive arrangements.

-This Joint Venture Agreement template is designed for contractual (unincorporated) joint ventures between two parties in England and Wales.
+The United Kingdom Joint Venture Agreement (UK) Joint Venture Agreement template is designed for contractual (unincorporated) joint ventures between two parties in England and Wales.
 It covers the essential elements of a joint venture: the purpose and name of the venture, each party's contributions, profit and loss sharing, management and decision-making, intellectual property, confidentiality, competition compliance, duration, and termination.
 It includes an express provision confirming that the arrangement does not constitute a partnership within the meaning of the Partnership Act 1890.

 When Do You Need a Joint Venture Agreement (UK)?